Elvis0912/World_Population_Analysis/README.md

 Global Population: Calculate the total population in 2023 by summing up the values in the 2023 population column.

-python
-Copy
-global_pop = df['2023 population'].sum()
-print(f'{global_pop:,}')
-Population by Continent: Use a bar plot to visualize the population distribution by continent in 2023.

-python
-Copy
-px.bar(df.groupby('continent')['2023 population'].sum().reset_index(name='Population'),
-       x='continent', y='Population', title='Population by continent', height=400, width=800)
-Time Series Analysis: Analyze population growth over time for each country and continent.
-Use px.line() to create line charts showing population trends over the years.

-Population Variation: Calculate the difference in population from one year to the next and visualize this variation for each continent using line plots.

-Map Visualization: Create a choropleth map showing the population distribution by country in 2023.

-python
-Copy
-fig = px.choropleth(df6.groupby('country')['population'].sum().reset_index(),
-                    locations='country', locationmode='country names',
-                    color='population', hover_name='country',
-                    color_continuous_scale='Rainbow')
-Visualizations
 Population by Continent (2023)
 This bar chart displays the population distribution across continents in the year 2023.